PromtEngineer/localGPT/README.md

 8. You can ask another question without re-running the script.
    - Simply wait for the prompt to appear again after the previous answer.
-   - Enter your next question and hit Enter to get the answer.
+   - Enter your next question and hit Enter to get the answer

+.

 9. To exit the script, enter `exit` when prompted for a query.